lorenzo-stoakes/linux-vm-hacks/README.md

 Compilation should be as simple as `cd pagetables; make`.
 Then run `sudo insmod pagetables.ko` to insert the module, preferably in a VM.

-The current process's PGD is exposed raw at `/sys/kernel/debug/pagetables/pgd`.
+1. The current process's PGD is exposed raw at `/sys/kernel/debug/pagetables/pgd`.

-A specific PGD entry can be selected by `/sys/kernel/debug/pagetables/pgdindex`, which will cause reads of `/sys/kernel/debug/pagetables/pud` to read the PUD page read by `pgd[pgdindex]`.
+2. A specific PGD entry can be selected by `/sys/kernel/debug/pagetables/pgdindex`, which will cause reads of `/sys/kernel/debug/pagetables/pud` to read the PUD page read by `pgd[pgdindex]`.

+3. A specific PUD entry can be selected by `/sys/kernel/debug/pagetables/pudindex`, which will cause reads of `/sys/kernel/debug/pagetables/pmd` to read the PMD page read by `pud[pudindex]`.

 There is a userland tool included which outputs page table entries using this interface, simply run `sudo ./pagetables` from the `pagetables` directory.